Information on Family Assistance Programs.

 A number of eligibility criteria will need to be met by applicants, and they will vary by state.
 Or talk to your employer human resources department for employee benefits, and those programs may be known as EAP.
 Or if you fall into some other category, such as Native American seeking help from FA, a student, etc. then check with the applicable office.

 Families or low income persons who apply for or receive cash benefits from a family assistance program (namely TANF) must meet certain requirements that are put into place.
 For example, most states will require that applicants participate in activities that will help them become able to support their families over the mid-to long term.
 This can include, but is not limited to, cooperating with child support, participating in job training programs, and also obtaining a part or full time job.

-Contact your employer to determine if they have a plan, review state assistance programs in your state, and contact charities and organizations to determine what family assistance programs they offer.
+Contact your employer to determine if they have a plan, and as noted it may be called EAP.
+Or review state assistance programs in your state, and contact charities and organizations to determine what family assistance programs they offer.
+If you are a student, talk to an administrative office, and veterans should check with resources dedicated to them as well.
 Also, if you are a member of the military, they will often have their own programs to help.